peidevs/Event_Resources/PendingMeetUps.md

-## April 2019

-Nolan's away that week so Michael G. will be hosting.

-No leads on talks yet.
-Lightning?

-## May 2019
+## Sep 2019

-* Fred Campos on GraphQL
+* TBD

 ### Misc

+* Jordan P is always up to speak on something
+    * Aug 2019 he mentioned Kubernetes, possibly
+* Mat Larade may be able to speak on ACENET
+* Consider touching base with Kelly Halseth in 2019 to talk about Code for Canada (contact M. Easter for details)
+* Reilly W expressed interest in giving a talk

+### Obsolete

 * touch base with Adam LeBlanc about GraphQL
 * consider reaching out to UPEI (e.g. Dr Gordon MacDonald) for an info session on the new Data Analytics program as part of the new School of Math and CS
-* Consider touching base with Kelly Halseth in 2019 to talk about Code for Canada (contact M. Easter for details)
-* Reilly W expressed interest in giving a talk